 Designate a table, shelf or corner of your home to honor your ancestors.
 Lay down a beautiful cloth, display pictures of your beloved dead and talismans that carry meaning, place candles and incense.
 In the morning, light incense and offer a prayer of remembrance to your beloved Dead.
 In the evening, light candles, sit at your altar and open your body-heart-mind to receiving messages, images or guidance.

-2. Dream Journaling
+2. Start a Dream Journal

 Dreams can provide a quick path to connecting with our direct ancestors.
 Ancestral dreams come when we lay out a strong intention for them, but they also can come when we need them.
 It is a powerful time to ask your ancestors to speak through your dreams.
 Designate a small journal to your dreaming.
 Place it beside your bed so that you can write them down immediately after waking up.
 As you go to sleep at night, ask to receive and remember your dreams.

-3. Cultivating Stillness
+3. Cultivate Stillness

 Stillness is nature’s chief solution for restoring life that has been assaulted by generational tidal waves of collective pain.
 Stillness plays an unmatched role in assisting a shattered soul to metabolize extreme events, events that sever the web of relationships.
 When you find your mind is caught up in tidal waves of thought, the pathway back to stillness can be traced by refocusing the spinning thoughts on the simple rhythm of the breath.
 The passive nature of bodily processes counterbalances the rapid fire of the mind.